 To begin, we co-designed a Capability Framework which was benchmarked globally and identified 35 key capabilities across seven domains.
 What became clear in the co-design stage was the challenge of identifying the most critical skills for teaching excellence that encompassed the needs of 120+ colleges.
 This led to a process of co-designing a process that would allow the customisation of the program so that colleges could drive the change themselves.

-From the Capability Framework, 35 modules were mapped with the following features:
+From the Capability Framework, several modules were mapped with the following features:

 - delivered as a flipped approach using inverted Bloom’s taxonomy as the primary education model